Body Language of the Hands

 What the hands say is often louder than words!

 Posted Jan 20, 2010

-Despite the acquisition of spoken language over millions of years of human evolution, our brains are still hard-wired to engage our hands in accurately communicating our emotions, thoughts, and sentiments (The Dictionary of Body Language - Harper Collins 2018).
+Despite the acquisition of spoken language over millions of years of human evolution, our brains are still hard-wired to engage our hands in accurately communicating our emotions, thoughts, and sentiments (The Dictionary of Body Language).
 Therefore, whether people are speaking or not, hand gestures merit our attention as a rich source of nonverbal behavior to help us understand the thoughts and feelings of others.

 Our human need to see hands is so important you can try a simple experiment.
 Without revealing your intentions, hide your hands during a conversation, for the complete duration of the conversation.
 At the end of the conversation, ask the participants what they thought and what they felt as you conversed with them.
 You will find that people will sense something is wrong.
 In my work with mock juries, we found that attorneys, or for that matter witnesses, that hide their hands are perceived as less open and less honest by the jurors.